 Through extensive experience in both cosmetic and reconstructive surgery, we have focused our practice primarily on surgery of the head, neck, breast and body.
 This includes both reconstructive and cosmetic surgery in these areas.
 Breast reconstruction includes free tissue transfer and implant reconstruction.
 Cosmetic surgery of the breast and face is also a focus, including breast augmentation, breast reduction, breast lift, facelift, nose reshaping, eyelid surgery.
 Other procedures, such as liposuction, tummy tuck, body contouring, and wrinkle reduction with BOTOX® or dermal fillers are also offered.

 How do I schedule an appointment to see an NSPS physician?

-For those patients desiring to have surgery within the next 4-6 weeks, we will do our best to accommodate your scheduling needs.
-Alternatively, if you are still simply gathering information and have not yet decided to have surgery, you may also try contacting our office through the website, and Michelle, our Physician Assistant, or Alex, our Nurse Practitioner, can be of assistance in answering any general questions you may have.
+You can call our office anytime during business hours to make an appointment to see Dr. Fine or Dr. Schierle.
+Depending on our schedule, we anticipate we will be able to offer you an appointment within 2-4 weeks.For those patients desiring to have surgery within the next 4-6 weeks, we will do our best to accommodate your scheduling needs.
+Alternatively, if you are still simply gathering information and have not yet decided to have surgery, you may also try contacting our office through the website and our physician assistants can be of assistance in answering any general questions you may have.